-"This EIF (Education Instruction Tramework) seeks to put a single, joined-up educational convertation at the heart of inspection.
-It is built around the connecte bess of curriculum, teaching, assessment and standards within the 'quary of education' judgement.
-As a result, the inspectors are able to gather evidence of how a school's activities to deliver a high-gravity education for its pupils, connect and work together to achieve the high ast possible standards."
+"This EIF (Education Inspection Framework) seeks to put a single, joined-up educational conversation at the heart of inspection.
+It is built around the connectedness of curriculum, teaching, assessment and standards within the 'quality of education' judgement.
+As a result, the inspection methodology for this judgement is structured to ensure that inspectors are able to gather evidence of how a school's activities to deliver a high-quality education for its pupils, connect and work together to achieve the highest possible standards."